Pennsylvania Polka (American football): Aftermath

 Because the entire strange turn of events all took place during the offseason and the Eagles and Steelers never actually missed games in Philadelphia and Pittsburgh, respectively, the NFL considers each franchise as single unbroken entities since 1933.
-The transaction, which amounted in the end to Bell selling the Eagles and purchasing half-interest in the Steelers, as well as trading more than half of each team's rosters to each other, has been termed the "Pennsylvania Polka".
+The transaction, which amounted in the end to Bell selling the Eagles and purchasing half-interest in the Steelers, as well as trading more than half of each team's rosters to each other, was termed by later historians as the "Pennsylvania Polka".

 Both teams continued to struggle in 1941, with the Eagles going 2–8–1 and the Steelers going 1–9–1.
 However, the Steelers posted their first winning record in 1942 (7–4), while the Eagles finished 2–9.
 In 1943, when manpower shortages stemming from World War II made it impossible to fill the roster, the two teams temporarily merged to form a team popularly known as the "Steagles".
 The merger, never intended as a permanent arrangement, was dissolved at the end of the 1943 season.
 The Steagles posted a 5–4–1 record, giving the Eagles their first winning record as a franchise and continuing the Steelers' streak.
 The Steelers had to combine with the Chicago Cardinals in 1944 to form "Card-Pitt"; the merged team lost all ten of their games that season.
 The Eagles went to three NFL Championship games under Neale, losing in 1947, and winning in 1948 and 1949.
 The Steelers did not win their first league title until Super Bowl IX in 1974.

 After the 1949 season, Thompson sold the Eagles to a syndicate of 100 buyers, known as the "Happy Hundred", each of whom paid a fee of $3,000 for their share of the team.
 The Rooney family has remained the owners of the Steelers since its founding in 1933, with Art's son, Dan, taking over the team following his death in 1988.